-- lzma-rs: I wrote an encoder and decoder for the LZMA compression algorithm in pure Rust.
+- lzma-rs: I maintain an encoder and decoder for the LZMA compression algorithm, written in pure Rust.

-- connect-box: I wrote a tool to monitor my network router in a terminal user interface instead of the default Web interface, leveraging Rust’s
+- connect-box (blog post): I wrote a tool to monitor my network router in a terminal user interface instead of the default Web interface, leveraging Rust’s

 awaitfeatures and the ncurses library.

 - I also contributed a few commits to Rust’s standard library and to the Clippy linter.

 I started learning C++ before the 2011, 2014 and 2017 revolutions.